simeononsecurity/simeononsecurity.ch/content/articles/flock-cameras-public-safety-or-surveillance-2026/index.en.md

 **This is how a local camera network becomes a de facto national surveillance system without Congress ever voting on it.**

 The data sharing is voluntary and legally murky.
 There is no federal statute authorizing it.
 There are no standardized data retention limits.
 There are no mandatory audit requirements.
 And there is no mechanism for a citizen to find out whether their vehicle's movements have been queried.

+**The scale of this access is now documented.** In Alpharetta, Georgia, WIRED found records from the city's Flock cameras were reachable by **more than 2,000 agencies**, including police departments, colleges, airports, and the Office of Inspector General for the federal General Services Administration.
+The agency count is not a quirk of Alpharetta's own agreements.
+It reflects how Flock's national network is wired by default.

 DeFlock.org, which crowdsources Flock camera locations, has mapped over **124,000 suspected LPR deployments** across the United States.
 The coverage in urban and suburban areas is dense enough that driving across most American cities generates a near-continuous surveillance record.